gardener/etcd-druid/docs/development/getting-started-locally.md

 ### Verify the Etcd cluster

-To obtain information regarding the newly instantiated etcd cluster, perform the following step, which gives details such as the cluster size, readiness status of its members, and various other attributes.
+To obtain information regarding the newly instantiated etcd cluster, perform the following step, which gives details such as the current & ready replicas, readiness status of its members, Full and Delta backup status and various other attributes.

 ```sh
 kubectl get etcd -o=wide